 Other Uses for Old Fruit Peels

 You may have noticed that fruit is a primary ingredient in many beauty products.
 Take avocado, for instance.
-This fruit is said to have moisturizing properties and can be found in shampoos, conditioners and lotions.
+This fruit is said to have moisturizing properties and can be found in shampoos, conditioners, and lotions.
 Why not use the discarded peel from your avocado sandwich to give your skin a boost?
-Just rub the inside of the peel on your skin and leave on for 15 minutes.
+Just rub the inside of the peel on your skin and leave it on for 15 minutes.
 Rinse with cool water and blot dry.

 What to Do with Peelings from Vegetables

 With their sharp fragrance, citrus fruits seem to be obvious candidates for things to do with peels, but what about vegetable peel uses?
 Are there things to do with peels from veggies besides composting?
-There are a multitude of uses for peels from vegetables besides composting them.
+There is a multitude of uses for peels from vegetables besides composting them.

 If you would rather eat your discarded veggie peels, here’s a great idea: baked veggie peels.
-Just mix the root veggie peels like potato, parsnip or carrot with a drizzle of olive oil, salt and pepper, and any spices (such as garlic powder or curry).
+Just mix the root veggie peels like potato, parsnip, or carrot with a drizzle of olive oil, salt and pepper, and any spices (such as garlic powder or curry).
 Place the peels on a baking sheet in a single layer and bake at 400 F. (204 C.) until the peels are crispy and browned.
 Check the peels at six minutes to see if they are done; if not, cook an additional 2-4 minutes.